19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Bailable

-Imprisonment for one year, or fine, or both
+Imprisonment for 2 years, or fine, or both

 Magistrate’s Court or District Court

 427

-Mischief, and thereby causing damage to the amount of $500 or upwards
+Mischief, and thereby causing disruption to key service, etc.

 Ditto

 Warrant

-Ditto
+Not bailable

-Imprisonment for 2 years, or fine, or both
+Imprisonment for 10 years, or fine, or both

 Ditto